Politics

 Power and Politics

-In this seminar course, we explore the changing political landscape through the lens of the concept of power.
+In this course, you will explore the changing political landscape through the lens of the concept of power.
 You are introduced to key debates and concepts in the analysis of power in political contexts, and are invited to use them to analyse where power lies in contemporary politics, the changing shape of political organization and activism, the impact of technology, how the state works and more besides.
 In class, you will conduct your own analyses of these issues through discussion and case studies.

 Research Dissertations and Research Projects

 You will do either a 10,000 word dissertation in conjunction with your other subject, or a 5,000 words special study.
 You will receive guidance and individual support from an assigned tutor in the creation and completion of this work.
 You are expected to work, in the main, in an autonomous way on this work.
+You will be central in suggesting an interesting subject area for your work, material that gives you a passion for politics.

 Entry requirements